ALISON "ALI" MANLEY, MS, LPC, SUDS, CEDS

 In treating eating disorders, because eating disorders often have medical and nutritional complications, Ali works early on to establish a treatment team so clients are also connected to medical and dietary support.
 A treatment team includes at a minimum a psychotherapist, primary care provider, and dietician and/or nutrition therapist, but also commonly includes family members and loved ones, a psychiatrist, and additional supports.
 She has personal experience with recovery and firmly believes that being fully recovered is possible.

-IAEDP core courses, working toward Certified Eating Disorder Specialist (CEDS) credential.
+IAEDP core courses, as part of Certified Eating Disorder Specialist (CEDS) credential.

 Exposure and Response Prevention training through the Cognitive Behavioral Institute